randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 ## Open Questions

-- Which frontend technology stack will best support our local-first approach?
+- How will we measure and maintain test coverage?
 - Should we prioritize web or mobile development?
 - How will we handle offline gameplay?
 - What specific features from the friends-connect API will we leverage?